What’s common between shoppers longingly staring at storefront windows and those signing up for multiple demos and trials?

 - How does the product set you apart from prior solutions or alternative products in terms of ROI?

-- What is the formal workflow or process for approvals?
+- What is the formal workflow or approval process?

-Often, smaller companies may not have a formalized document for criteria they consider crucial to their decision-making process.
+Often, smaller companies may not have a formal document for criteria they consider crucial to their decision-making process.
 In fact, some may not have a deep understanding of what it is that they need exactly.
-MEDDIC persuades them to organize and articulate their own needs while giving sellers an opportunity to show buyers that they can check each criterion on their list.
+So, this step in the MEDDIC sales process persuades them to organize and articulate their own needs while giving sellers an opportunity to show buyers that they can check each criterion on their list.

 After looking into the “what” of decision-making, salespeople must also spend time getting to know the “how” of it.

-Basically, the decision process is divided into validation and authorization.
+Basically, one can divide the decision process into validation and authorization.
 The buyer will internally hold several rounds of investigation to validate your product.
 They try to understand if it lives up to promises made by you.
-During the decision process, the prospects will try to answer –

 To increase your chances of authorization, you should have a clear idea about the timeframes and paperwork that go into the prospect’s decision-making process to avoid unnecessary delays.
-The point of contact is the ideal persona to address any queries about the process like:
+Your point of contact in the company is the best person to address any queries about the process like:

 - What are the processes you carry out before authorization?

-- What is the approximate time taken to carry out the decision process?
+- What is the approximate time you take to carry out the decision process?

-- By when can the sales process go into paperwork?
+- By when can you start the paperwork?

 - Who is responsible for finalizing the decision?

-Your goal should be to know their decision process inside out so that you can do everything in your power to be confirmed as the vendor of choice (VOC).
+Your goal should be to know their buying process inside out so that you can do everything in your power to be confirmed as the vendor of choice (VOC).

 You can’t be firefighting where there are no flames.

-You will have done some research about the prospect’s problems.
-When you start talking to them, find out more about the pain points that your product can alleviate.
+You will have done some research about the prospect.
+So, When you start talking to them, dig deep to understand better on how your product alleviates their pain points.

 - What are your future expectations and what is holding you back?

-- Who benefits most from having these problems removed?
+- Who benefits most when you remove all these problems?

 - Is your company suffering financially because of these problems?